MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 The *destination* should be set with the minimum required information...
-**sr_poll**  uses *destination* setting not only when polling, but also in the sr3_post notification messages produced.
+**sr_poll**  uses *destination* setting not only when polling, but also in the sr_post notification messages produced.

 For example, the user can set :